- Abrasive Wear

 Coatings designed to reduce friction and wear on contacting surfaces that move relative to each other (bearings, cams, gears, etc.).

 Tungsten Disulfide Coating (WS2)

 A dry-film lubricant coating that can be deposited through numerous methods: RPI utilizes the DCD process.
 Tungsten disulfide coating is typically used for tribological applications.
-It is also very useful when applied on top of PVD, CVD and TD coatings: the lower coefficient of friction supplied by the WS2 can dramatically improve tooling performance.
+It is also very useful when applied on top of PVD and CVD coatings: the lower coefficient of friction supplied by the WS2 can dramatically improve tooling performance.

 Vacuum Heat Treating